pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2021-01-29-how-much-sql-for-ds.md

 Do data scientists need to be experts at SQL?
 Not quite.
 I've been in this field for almost 5 years now and I have rarely, if ever, written an SQL query that's longer than 3 lines.
-For our typical "small" data, ie, data that fits into your computer's memory, I've found `dplyr` to be much more efficient and practical.
+For our typical "small" datasets, ie, data that fits into your computer's memory, I've found `dplyr` to be much more efficient and practical.
 If you're working on Python, `pandas` does a pretty good job at data manipulation there as well.
-So for all kinds of table joins or aggregations, SQL is usually the 3rd best alternative.
+So for all kinds of filters, joins or aggregations, SQL is usually the 3rd best alternative.

 When we talk about "big data" applications, `Apache Spark` has really made things pretty easy for us.
 Yes, you do have popular tools like `Google BigQuery` and `SparkSQL` that use SQL, you can perform the same queries in a more expressive manner using `sparklyr` or `pyspark` depending on your programming language.
 You can even code natively in `Scala` for Spark related applications for better flexibility and performance.